Amy Aisha Brown

 Summary

-As a Lecturer in Academic Skills at the University of Portsmouth London, Amy leads the development and delivery of academic skills support, helping students enhance their learning strategies to succeed in higher education and beyond.
+As a Senior Lecturer in Academic Skills at the University of Portsmouth London, Amy leads the development and delivery of our academic skills provision, helping students enhance their learning strategies to succeed in higher education and beyond.

 Biography